-In Theorem \ref{Thm:AmoebaBasesBoundary} we have assumed that amoeba bases exist.
-But, as already mentioned in the beginning of the section, the question about the existence of amoeba bases is completely open.
-Obviously, amoeba bases always exist for principal ideals and hence in particular for ideals of univariate polynomials, but this is trivial since for every such ideal $I = \langle f \rangle$, we have $\cA(I) = \cA(f)$.
+In Theorem \ref{Thm:AmoebaBasesBoundary} we assumed that amoeba bases exist.
+But, as already mentioned in the beginning of the section, the question about the existence of amoeba bases is open.
+Obviously, amoeba bases always exist for principal ideals and hence particularly for ideals of univariate polynomials.
+But this is trivial since we have $\cA(I) = \cA(f)$ for every such ideal $I = \langle f \rangle$.
 We show in the following that in general there also exist amoeba bases for non-trivial cases by proving their existence and computability for full ranked systems of linear equations.
 The following theorem is joint work with Chris Manon.
 The initial proof strategy was obtained by him and the second author.